College board to allow remote advanced placement instruction, testing - Lake Okeechobee News

-TALLAHASSEE — Beginning Wednesday, March 25, Florida students will have access to free, live Advanced Placement (AP) review lessons delivered by AP teachers from across the country.
+TALLAHASSEE — Florida students now have access to free, live Advanced Placement (AP) review lessons delivered by AP teachers from across the country.
 These optional, mobile-friendly classes are designed to be used alongside work that may be given by schools.

 “I applaud the College Board for finding innovative ways for students to complete their Advanced Placement Courses,” said Commissioner of Education Richard Corcoran.
 “It is vitally important that students continue learning while their school campus is closed.”